 Well, here we go.

 This is the same advice I give to anyone (with or without children) who wants to do NaNoWriMo.
 Writing 1667 words a day takes most people between 1-2 hours.
 That's a lot of time for most busy people in full-time work, and it's even more time when you have people to feed, clothe and referee once you get home.
-That's why I always say that doing NaNoWriMo requires sacrifice and saying "No" to some things.
+That's why I always say that doing NaNoWriMo requires sacrifice, compromise (with yourself and with others), and saying "No" to some things.

-Personally, I will be a lot less social in November.
-I'll probably not go out with friends and I will probably spend a few evenings a week in my office rather than watching TV.
+Personally, I am typically a lot less social in November.
 I'm also going to be deleting social media apps from my phone as I know this will give me at least an hour back each day and I'm now used to writing my fiction on my phone using Evernote.
 This is what I'm prepared to sacrifice (rather than sleep!) for NaNoWriMo.
 You just have to think about what you're prepared to give up... and remember it's only for a month!
 Your children will survive if they see you a little less or if they see you working on something you care about, in fact, I think this is actually good for them...

 Since becoming a mother I've struggled with the idea that I have to pretend to be 100% a mother to my child, and then when I'm at work I have to (to a certain extent) pretend to be only a freelance writer/professional.
 I think it's healthy for my son to know that Mum works hard and occassionally has to do a bit of work in front of him.
 My partner and I have chosen to freelance and run our own businesses so that we can spend more time with our boy, but it would be irresponsible of him to think that achieving this status was easy (it wasn't!) and that we don't take care of our professional responsibilities when we have to (and we can!).
 For that reason I won't be only writing outside of my son's gaze.